alshdavid/BorrowScript/README.md

   const foo = 'Hello World' // "foo" is owned by main

-  // <-- at the end of main's block, the value in "foo" is released }
+  // <-- at the end of main's block, the value in "foo" is released
+  //     avoiding the need for a garbage collector
+}
 ```